 Have You Read These Yet?

-- Be the Queen of Your Castle with this Free Spring Cleaning Checklist
+Be the Queen of Your Castle with This Free Cleaning Checklist

 We ♥ honesty!
 This post contains affiliate links that provide extra money for our mutual coffee

 Lauren, along with her husband, loves the crazy life of keeping up with their 2 girls and twin boys.
 While she tries to get them to eat their vegetables, meals often end up including pasta or chicken nuggets.
 She believes that imperfect and messy homes are the product of memories being made (at least that’s what she tells herself whenever cleaning fails).
 She loves her yoga pants almost as much as her coffee…almost.
 But best of all she loves to encourage fellow moms on their journey through motherhood.
 Learn more about Lauren here.